Gray bat: Description

 M. grisescens are the largest members of their genus in the eastern United States.
 Of all U.S. mammals, gray bats are, perhaps, the most cave-dependent.
 Gray bats have uni-colored dark gray fur on their backs that may bleach to a russet or chestnut brown after the molting season (July or August).
 Unlike in other species of Myotis, where the wing membrane connects to the toe, in M. grisescens, the wing membrane connects to the ankle.
 Gray bats typically weigh between 7 and 16 grams.
 Gray bats can live up to 17 years, but only about 50% of gray bats survive to maturity.
-Sexual maturity occurs at about age 2.
+Sexual maturity occurs at about age two.
 Although an adult gray bat's forearm measures only about 40–46 mm, Gray bats with forearm lengths of 39.5 mm (approx. 1.55 in) or less cannot fly.
 The flight speed of the gray bat, M. grisescens, has been calculated at 20.3 km/h (12.61 mph) during migration.
 While foraging, gray bats have been clocked at a flying rate of anywhere between 17 km/h and 39 km/h.

 Annual molting occurs between early June and early August, during which gray bats eat larger amounts of hair than at other times during the activity season.
 During grooming, gray bats also ingest ectoparasites such as chiggers that live in their fur.
 Gray bats are believed to groom extensively before beginning their nightly hunt.
 They then spend the nighttime hours hunting and digesting.

-Gray bats in the wild may reach ages of at least 13-14 years (based on recapture of banded individuals), although this is considered exceptional.
+Gray bats in the wild may reach ages of at least 13–14 years (based on recapture of banded individuals), although this is considered exceptional.

 Distribution

 Gray bats live in limestone karst areas in the southeastern United States.
 Summer and winter (hibernation) ranges overlap but are not identical.
 Hibernation occurs in caves in northern Alabama, northern Arkansas, Kentucky, Missouri, and Tennessee.
-During summer, the species ranges further and can be found in eastern Oklahoma and Kansas, southern Illinois and Indiana, southwestern Virginia, western North Carolina and northwestern Georgia.
+During summer, the species ranges further and can be found in eastern Oklahoma and Kansas, southern Illinois and Indiana, southwestern Virginia, western North Carolina, northwestern South Carolina, and northern Georgia.
 A very small number of records from West Virginia and Mississippi are considered to represent vagrants.
 Historically attested populations in Florida appear to be absent as of 2020.
 Gray bats are cave obligate (or cave dependent) bats, meaning that with very few exceptions (in which cave-like conditions are created in man-made structures like sewers and culverts) gray bats only live in caves, not in abandoned barns or other structures as other species of bats are known to do.
 Less than 5% of all available caves are inhabited by gray bats.
 Thus, any disturbance to these cave habitats can be extremely detrimental to gray bat populations.